Almond milk chai lattes are my weakness.

 So determined not to give up my beloved chai lattes, I set about creating an amazing chai recipe without black tea or too much sweetener!

-The resulting recipe is surprisingly good if I say so myself.
-It’s not an overly sweet chai syrup, but it does contains a small amount of raw cane sugar, mainly because the alternative sweeteners I tried didn’t match up flavour-wise.
+The resulting recipe is a not an overly sweet chai syrup, which contains a small amount of raw cane sugar, mainly because the alternative sweeteners I tried didn’t match up flavour-wise.
 If you don’t want to use cane sugar then definitely feel free to substitute a sweetener of your choice.
 Raw honey would also be delicious.

 If you’re a traditionalist and don’t care about the caffeine, then by all means add the black tea – I’ve included this as an option in the recipe below.

 To get my almond milk really creamy and foamy I use a Bialetti milk frother which is simply a heat proof double-plunger jug.
 It’s an amazing little piece of equipment that I highly recommend if you’re looking for a milk frother not attached to a coffee machine.
 This is not sponsored in any way – I just think their product is good.

 This spicy chai syrup can be used for hot drink or iced drinks, and I think would be great as a flavouring in baking or even raw desserts!
 Enjoy.

 Prep time: 10 minutes Cook time: 45 minutes

 5 cups filtered water